 - Dead tree stumps near home

-- Wood closely adjacent to ground
+- Wood closely adjacent to the ground

-- Tree branches touching or overhanging home
+- Tree branches touching or overhanging the home

-- Leaky downspouts/gutters
+- Leaky downspouts and gutters

 - Improper grading

-- Evidence of any wood destroying insects
+- Evidence of any wood destroying insects or organisms

-Interior WDO Inspection
+Interior WDO/WDI Inspection

-- Basement and garage at particular risk
+- Basement and garage

-- Door and window frames are also prone to infestation
+- Door and window frames

-- Probing, tapping and listening for termites in susceptible wood
+- Probing, tapping, and listening for termites in susceptible wood

 - Living or dead termites and evidence of their presence

-- Conducive conditions for WDOs (e.g. high moisture levels)
+- Conducive conditions for WDOs (e.g., high moisture levels)

 - Damaged wood

-How Long Does a WDO Inspection Take?
+How Long Does a WDO/WDI Inspection Take?

-What Does a WDO Inspection Cost?
+How Much Does a WDO/WDI Inspection Cost?